ikto/pgi-migration-directories/README.md

 ## Features

  - Installing database schema from scratch (into empty database).
- - Execute SQL files to upgrade/downgrade database schemas.
+ - Execution of SQL files to upgrade/downgrade database schemas.

 ## Requirements (environment)